 As a result, it may help with anxiety, seizures, and other issues that commonly occur alongside autism spectrum disorder.

-Research on the use of CBD for autism is steadily growing.
+Research on the use of CBD and autism is steadily growing, and plenty of people are wondering, is CBD oil and autism a good combination?

 In a similar 2018 study, 60 children with ASD took CBD-enriched cannabis oil (with a CBD/THC ratio ranging from 20:1 to 6:1) daily for 7–13 months. ¹¹